ruru4143/fahrplan2ods/README.md

 * build gui for filter options

 ### Wanted
-* if you know how to format ods files in Python, please make a pull request.
+* if you know how to format and color ods files in Python, please make a pull request.